For many years now, Broncos have delivered. For the Buffalo Bills. For the Seattle Seahawks. For the Colts, 49ers, Falcons and Chargers.

 Students who apply for summer internships and are accepted typically take part in six- to eight-week preseason stints, then return to their studies in the fall.
-Sometimes, a summer internship leads to a full-season internship; that was the case for one student, who ended up landing a plum assignment with the Buffalo Bills.
+Sometimes, a summer internship leads to a full-season internship.

 The experience alone tests students’ mettle.
-They set these opportunities up themselves — “They’re extra clinical experiences that the students apply for,” Hammons notes — and the work is very, very demanding.
+They set these opportunities up themselves — “They’re extra clinical experiences that the students apply for,” Hammons notes — and the work is demanding.

 Sabrina Ingram-Rajan can attest to that.
-At 23, she is a former 49er — one of the COHS master’s students who already have a pro football summer internship under the belt.
-She’ll graduate with her master’s in athletic training in May — and then will become a Wolverine, with a seasonal internship among the University of Michigan football players.
+At 23, she is a former 49er — one of the master’s students who already have a pro football summer internship under the belt.

-During her time with the San Francisco team last summer, Ingram-Rajan helped with treatment, field set-up, practice and game coverage.
-The days were long and the work, addictive.
+During her time with the team last summer, Ingram-Rajan helped with treatment, field set-up, practice and game coverage.
+The days were long and but the work was addictive.

 “60- to 80-hour weeks for all six weeks,” she recalls.
 “The people, the staff, the organization was great, the athletes … They are less intimidating than you think they are.”

 Hammons’ program, like so many others in Boise State’s College of Health Sciences, benefits from a very involved faculty and long-standing relationships in the community.
-The athletic training students routinely also find internship and job placements with local clinics, hospitals and health systems, teams, schools and school districts — along with Major League Soccer, the National Women’s Soccer League, Disneyland (caring for performers and cast members), sports camps and rodeo organizations.
+The athletic training students routinely also find internship and job placements with local clinics, hospitals and health systems, teams, schools and school districts — along with Major League Soccer, the National Women’s Soccer League, Disneyland (caring for performers and cast members), sports camps, rodeo organizations – even the military.

 Of the 16 students who completed the program last year, three-quarters had landed full-time jobs before graduation.